A Proof of the CSP Dichotomy Conjecture

+Another proof of the dichotomy conjecture was announced by Andrei Bulatov~\cite{BulatovProofCSP,BulatovProofCSPFOCS}.
+Even though both algorithms appeared at the same time, they are significantly different.
+Bulatov's algorithm uses full strength of the few subpowers algorithm \cite{idziak2010tractability}, uses Maroti's trick for trees on top of Mal'tsev \cite{maroti2011tree}, while this one just checks some local consistency and solves linear equations over prime fields.
+Also Bulatov's algorithm works for infinite constraint languages, which is not the case for the algorithm presented in this paper.
+But its slight modification works even for infinite constraint languages \cite{zhuk2018modification}.

 The paper is organized as follows.
-In Section~\ref{Definition} we give main definitions, in Section~\ref{Algorithm} we explain the algorithm.
-In Section~\ref{CorretnessSection} we prove a theorem that explains the main idea of the algorithm and formulate theorems that prove correctness of the algorithm.
-In Section~\ref{ZFourExample} we give an example that explains how the algorithm works for a system of linear equations in $\mathbb Z_{4}$.
+In Section~\ref{ZFourExample} we explain the algorithm informally and give an example showing how the algorithm works for a system of linear equations in $\mathbb Z_{4}$.
+In Section~\ref{Definition} we give main definitions, in Section~\ref{Algorithm} we give a formal description of the algorithm showing a pseudocode for most functions and explain the meaning of every function.
+In Section~\ref{CorretnessSection} we formulate all theorems that are necessary to prove the correctness of the algorithm.
+Then, we prove that on every algebra (domain) with a WNU operation there exists a subuniverse of one of four types, which is the main ingredient of the algorithm.
+Additionally, in this section we prove that some functions of the algorithm work properly and the algorithm actually works in polynomial time.

-In the next section we give the remaining definitions.
-In Section~\ref{AbsCenterPCLinear} we present properties of absorbing, central, PC, and linear reductions.
-The important fact we prove in this section is that the restriction of some variables to absorbing subuniverses, centers, PC subuniverses, or linear subuniverses implies the corresponding restriction of other variables.
+In Section~\ref{DefinitionSection} we give the remaining definitions.
+The proof of the main theorems is divided into three sections.
+In Section~\ref{AbsCenterPCLinear} we study properties of subuniverses of each of four types (absorbing, central, PC, and linear subuniverses).
+In Section~\ref{AuxStatements} we prove all the auxiliary statements, and in the last section we prove the main theorems of this paper formulated in Section~\ref{CorretnessSection}.

-In Section~\ref{AuxStatements} we prove the auxiliary statements: we show that minimal reductions preserve cycle-consistency and irreducibility, prove properties of the operator $\ConOne(\rho,x)$, explain how a linear variable can be added, show that previous reductions cannot harm, and prove the existence of a bridge.

-In the last section we prove the main theorems of this paper formulated in Section~\ref{CorretnessSection}.
-First, we explain the existence of a next reduction.
-Then we prove the existence of a linked connected component, and derive the main theorems from this fact.